 How a Siamese cat’s coloration works is a bit complicated.
-There is no such thing as an entirely black Siamese.
+There is no such thing as an entirely black Siamese cat.
 However, some cats are technically black, though specific genes make their color diluted.
 This causes their fur to become paler in certain places.

-According to the CFA breed standard, all Siamese cats have a definite contract between their overall body color and points.
+According to the CFA breed standard, all Siamese cats have a definite contrast between their overall body color and points1.
 Therefore, entirely black cats can’t exist in this breed.
 Many Siamese cat mixed breeds are pointed, so it isn’t easy to find a completely black half-Siamese cat.

 To understand how this all works a bit better, let’s take a look at this breed’s unique pattern.